About TucsonSentinel.com: Our mission

-Entering our seventh year of full-time publishing, TucsonSentinel.com has a growing reputation — both locally and nationally — for providing high-quality, balanced reporting on Southern Arizona.
+In our 12th year of full-time publishing, TucsonSentinel.com has a growing reputation — both locally and nationally — for providing high-quality, balanced reporting on Southern Arizona.

-A smarter Tucson is a better Tucson: The ultimate mission of TucsonSentinel.com is to lead to a more informed community making wiser choices.
-A more immediate goal is to dampen rhetoric and foster a respectful dialogue about local and regional issues through solid, reliable reporting.
+A smarter Tucson is a better Tucson: The ultimate mission of TucsonSentinel.com is to play our role in creating a more informed community that is making wiser choices.
+A more immediate goal is to dampen rhetoric and foster a respectful dialogue about local and regional issues through solid, reliable accountability journalism.

 We’re local, independent and nonprofit.
 We care about our community and invest our resources back into robust reporting.
 We maintain professional news standards and provide even-handed, honest journalism.

 TucsonSentinel.com is part of the vanguard of Local Independent Online News Publishers, a member of the prestigious Institute for Nonprofit News, and has gained a national reputation for delivering solid, hard-hitting local news.
-Since our launch, we've posted nearly 21,000 stories.
+Since our launch, we've posted more than 32,000 stories.

 Our work has been referenced by everyone from Maddow to Breitbart, including ABC, NBC, Radio Melbourne, Sirius, Fox News, MSNBC, NPR, the Guardian, the New York Times and many more.
 USA Today, Agence France Presse and many others in the industry press have written about us as a pioneering startup nonprofit news outlet.